 Although he has aged, he is extremely healthy.

-I'll explain the situation reached to being carried out.
+I'll explain the situation that's lead to this being implemented.

 Though only the first usage relates to the topic of this lesson, as this phrase has other important usages to know about, they will also be discussed at this time.